Electroactive polymer: Microfluidics

-EAP materials have huge potential for microfluidics e.g. as drug delivery systems, microfluidic devices and lab-on-a-chip.
-A first microfluidic platform technology reported in literature is based on stimuli-responsive gels.
-To avoid the electrolysis of water hydrogel-based microfluidic devices are mainly based on temperature-responsive polymers with lower critical solution temperature (LCST) characteristics, which are controlled by an electrothermic interface.
+EAP materials have huge potential for microfluidics, e.g. as drug delivery systems, microfluidic devices and lab-on-a-chip.
+A first microfluidic platform technology reported in the literature is based on stimuli-responsive gels.
+To avoid the electrolysis of water, hydrogel-based microfluidic devices are mainly based on temperature-responsive polymers with lower critical solution temperature (LCST) characteristics, which are controlled by an electrothermic interface.
 Two types of micropumps are known, a diffusion micropump and a displacement micropump.
 Microvalves based on stimuli-responsive hydrogels show some advantageous properties such as particle tolerance, no leakage and outstanding pressure resistance.

-Besides these microfluidic standard components the hydrogel platform provides also chemical sensors and a novel class of microfluidic components, the chemical transistors (also referred as chemostat valves).
-These devices regulate a liquid flow if a threshold concentration of certain chemical is reached.
+Besides these microfluidic standard components, the hydrogel platform provides also chemical sensors and a novel class of microfluidic components, the chemical transistors (also referred as chemostat valves).
+These devices regulate a liquid flow if a threshold concentration of a certain chemical is reached.
 Chemical transistors form the basis of microchemomechanical fluidic integrated circuits.
-"Chemical ICs" process exclusively chemical information, are energy-self-powered, operate automatically and are able for large-scale integration.
+"Chemical ICs" process exclusively chemical information, are energy-self-powered, operate automatically and are suitable for large-scale integration.

 Another microfluidic platform is based on ionomeric materials.
 Pumps made from that material could offer low voltage (battery) operation, extremely low noise signature, high system efficiency, and highly accurate control of flow rate.

 Another technology that can benefit from the unique properties of EAP actuators is optical membranes.
 Due to their low modulus, the mechanical impedance of the actuators, they are well-matched to common optical membrane materials.
 Also, a single EAP actuator is capable of generating displacements that range from micrometers to centimeters.
 For this reason, these materials can be used for static shape correction and jitter suppression.
 These actuators could also be used to correct for optical aberrations due to atmospheric interference.

 Since these materials exhibit excellent electroactive character, EAP materials show potential in biomimetic-robot research, stress sensors and acoustics field, which will make EAPs become a more attractive study topic in the near future.
 They have been used for various actuators such as face muscles and arm muscles in humanoid robots.